ESG at Schroders

 Our responsible approach isn’t a new attempt to follow market trends, nor is it separate from our mainstream investment processes.
-Responsible principles drive our investment decisions and the way we manage our clients’ capital.
-While Schroders has always considered the impact of responsible investment issues, over the past 19 years we have formalized how we responsibly engage and manage our investments.
+Responsible principles drive our investment decisions and the way we manage funds.
+While Schroders has always considered the impact of responsible investment issues, over the past 19 years we have formalised how we responsibly engage and manage our investments.

 We see ourselves as long-term stewards of our clients’ capital and this means looking beyond the numbers.
 Our approach involves engaging with companies about their activities and helping them manage risks to drive better performance.
-Our investment experience and academic research show that companies with good environmental, social and governance management often perform better and have the ability to generate excess return over time, both for investors and society.
+Our investment experience and academic research show that companies with good environmental, social and governance (ESG) management often perform better and deliver superior returns over time, both for investors and society.

 Screening and exclusions

 In line with commitment to responsible investment, we utilise specialist research to help develop investment universes.
 These reflect our clients' values and exclude companies that have a material exposure to a particular issue or breach international standards.